 However, Draw has several functions for handling raster graphics or bitmaps, for example photographs and scanned pictures.
 This includes import, export, and conversion from one graphic format to another graphic format.
 Draw can open the majority of graphic file formats using capabilities similar to raster graphics programs like Gimp or Adobe Photoshop.
-Raster graphics are generally images or pictures that use the most common formats in use:
+Raster graphics are generally images or pictures that use the following formats: